ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 ## Adding Weather to a Map

-In the monoDrive Scene Editor, the "Weather" actor can be found in any one of the pre-made monoDrive Unreal Engine maps found in the `Content/Maps` directory.
+In the monoDrive Scenario Editor, the "Weather" actor can be found in any one of the pre-made monoDrive Unreal Engine maps found in the `Content/Maps` directory.
 The Weather actor can be added to custom maps easily by searching for the Actor in the "Modes" window as shown in the image below.
 Simply drag the actor into